-Groundwater gradient direction and magnitude can be calculated directly from the groundwater elevation contour maps; however, numerical computations are not presented herein (Figure 6-5, Figure 6-6).
-The discussion of gradients is separated into coastal gradients that could affect potential seawater intrusion and gradients to/from adjacent management areas.
+Groundwater gradient direction and magnitude can be calculated directly from the groundwater elevation contour maps; however, numerical computations are not presented here because local structural and stratigraphic controls on the NMMA groundwater flow regime are not sufficiently understood.
+The discussion of gradients is separated into coastal groundwater gradients that could affect potential seawater intrusion and gradients to and from adjacent management areas.